Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Definitions of and ( ) in terms of viscosity solutions

-as $\e \to 0$, where $\alpha, \beta > 0$ are the same as for $\alpha_n$ in \eqref{alphanm}.
-We consider \eqref{HJe} as a more general equation than \eqref{Pn}.
-Indeed, only for special choices of $\e$ and special solutions $v$ we can reconstruct the solution to \eqref{Pn}.
-This reconstruction goes as follow.
+We do not rigorously address the question to which extent viscosity solution of \eqref{HJe} correspond to solutions of \eqref{Pn}.
+Formally, the reconstruction is as follow.
 Given $v(t,x)$, consider the union of the level sets of $v$ at $\e \Z$, i.e.

 Assume that this set can be written as the union of graphs $t \mapsto (t,x_i(t))$ over $i$ (consider e.g.\ Figure \ref{fig:trajs} for an example).
 The signs $b_i$ are formally defined as $b_i = \sign( v_x(t,x) )$ at a point $(t,x)$ on a trajectory.
-Note that the number of particles is not determined from $\e$ but rather from $v(t,\cdot)$.
-Moreover, \eqref{HJe} does not require a collision rule.
-In fact, when defining the particle trajectories from $v$, there is no need for $v$ to be singular at a particle collision.
-This makes \eqref{HJe} easier to work with than \eqref{Pn}.
+Then, for any $t$ and any $i$ at which $x_i(t)$ is differentiable, a computation similar to the derivation above of \eqref{HJe} from \eqref{Pn} shows that $x_i$ at $t$ satisfies \eqref{Pn}.

 Next we compare \eqref{HJk} and \eqref{HJe} with those in \cite{VanMeursPeletierPozar22} where $\alpha_\e = \alpha = 1$, $U=0$ and $V(x) = -\log |x|$.
 In \cite{VanMeursPeletierPozar22}, ($HJ^2$) and ($HJ^3$) do not appear, and the expressions of \eqref{HJ1} and \eqref{HJe} are obtained by replacing $V_\alpha''(z)$ and $V_{\alpha_\e}''(z)$ by $1/z^2$.
 Hence, with respect to \cite{VanMeursPeletierPozar22}, the treatments of ($HJ^2$) and ($HJ^3$) are new, and for \eqref{HJ1} and \eqref{HJe} more care is needed regarding the singularity and tail of $V$.
 The appearance of $U$ does not cause significant difficulties.